-- 3. Where only qualified persons will have access to the conductors, colored conductors can be taped or painted white or gray at their terminations. - 4.
-Grounded conductors in MI cables can be identified otherwise.
+- 2. Aerial cables can use a ridge on the grounded conductor, rather than a different color of insulation. - 3.
+Where only qualified persons will have access to the conductors, colored conductors can be taped or painted white or gray at their terminations. - Grounded conductors in MI cables can be identified otherwise.